ARTICLE 1 / General provisions

 The applicant shall protect and fully indemnify ZagrebDox, Factum, all of its representatives, authorised persons and/or employees against all claims, losses, damages, liabilities, and expenses arising out of or in connection with claims by third parties in relation to the submitted project.

 Factum is authorised, either before start or during the ZagrebDox Pro, to disqualify and exclude from programme any project that might be the basis for third parties’ claims.

 ARTICLE 6 / Project selection

-For every training programme edition 12 projects will be selected.
-In some cases, the organiser can select more or less than 12 projects.
+A maximum of 10 projects can participate in the workshop.
+In some cases, the organiser can select more or less than 10 projects.